 His first call for the Saxons training squad for the match against Ireland A at Bath on January 31, 2010 supported Ruddock's view and Tom played off the bench in the second win over Italy A in Treviso eight days later.

 After Tom joined the Worcester Academy, he sustained a broken leg before a spell in New Zealand with North Otago gave him renewed confidence and eagerness to impress at Sixways, the home of the Warriors.
 He switched to Northampton Saints for the 2010/11 season.
-He played 48 Premiership matches for Worcester and by mid-January this year had appeared in 97 for the Saints.
+He played 48 Premiership matches for Worcester and has since appeared in 101 for the Saints.
 He had captained England for a third time in the 19-14 victory over France in the Rugby World Cup warm-up game at Twickenham in August 2015 and was the QBE Man of the Match in England’s 21-13 win over Ireland three weeks later.
 He won his 40th cap against Wales that September.

 Tom had made an instant impression at Franklin's Gardens, being the Premiership Man of the Match on his debut when Saints beat Leicester Tigers, who were the reigning champions, by 27-19.